fiftin/mydataspace.github.io/docs/dashboard/index.markdown

 - Info about products of your online store
 - User comments and reviews
-- Posts of your blog
+- Posts of your personal blog

 Data is stored in a hierarchical form and available on your website via API.